allePansera/FlaskServices-DockerLB/app/backend/docs.md

 Blueprint are used to handle page requests.
 The structure is similar to Classful but we can incapsulate services considering also url prefix.
 ## Class structure
+Avoid creating, as we did before, a 'OOP' directory.
+Class are inside the related view.
 ## DB
+Temporary SQLite is used to share the db as a file inside GitHub.
+Update also the connector for further connection type.
 ## Tests
+To implements, used to check for data_manager functionalities.
+- 'apache jmeter' tests and flask: traffic analysis
+- 'unittest' testing for single blueprint
+## Logging
+Build granular logging system with frequent zip archive building per day
 # ToDo
 - Tests implementation
 - Log implementation
+- Params for session inside db with related view for angular setup